 Phonics is taught throughout Early Years and Key Stage 1 through the Read Write Inc programme.
 Children learn the English alphabetic code: first they learn one way to read the 40+ sounds and blend these sounds into words, then learn to read the same sounds with alternative graphemes.
 Lively phonic books are closely matched to their increasing knowledge of phonics and ‘tricky’ words and, as children re-read the stories, their fluency increases.
 Children are assessed and streamed in abilities groups.
 Each half term they are assessed and regrouped so that their progress is closely monitored.

 Once children have completed the programme they move into guided reading groups.
 Guided reading is structured so that children are consistently revisiting and building on previous learning.
-Our guided reading carousels include children completing comprehension tasks, practising handwriting, reading for pleasure, completing a follow up task or reading a text matched to their reading ability with a teacher.
+In Key Stage 1, our guided reading carousels include children completing comprehension tasks, practising handwriting, reading for pleasure and reading a text matched to their reading ability with a teacher.
 High quality questioning on comprehension, language, inference and text types by teachers allows all children to make good progress in reading.
 Modelled answers by the class teacher further supports children to articulate and record their ideas accurately.

 Writing lessons are planned and taught following a writing sequence where teachers plan and deliver motivating and exciting writing opportunities based around their chosen text.
 This includes children writing letters, non-chronological reports, diary entries and fictional stories.
 Teachers make sure that children are aware of how to be successful in their writing by sharing success criteria and making sure writing activities have a purpose that children are aware of.
 Spelling, punctuation and grammar focuses are built into the planning cycle so children can demonstrate what they have learnt in their final written piece.